rgambord/c99-doc/doc/sections/7/12/9/8/index.rst

 .. _9899_7.12.9.8p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.9.8p2>`

-:ref:`2 <9899_7.12.9.8p2>` The trunc functions round their argument to the integer value, in floating format, nearest to but no larger in magnitude than the argument.
+The trunc functions round their argument to the integer value, in floating format, nearest to but no larger in magnitude than the argument.

 .. rubric:: Returns

 .. _9899_7.12.9.8p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.9.8p3>`

-:ref:`3 <9899_7.12.9.8p3>` The trunc functions return the truncated integer value.
+The trunc functions return the truncated integer value.